tomheon/diffscuss/README.md

 For example, both of these are valid header lines:

 ```
-!* commit: 334
+%* commit: 334
 ```

 and

 ```
-!!!* github-version: 1
+%*** github-version: 1
 ```

-The field name cannot contain spaces.
+The field name cannot contain whitespace.
 The value cannot contain a newline.

 #### Author Lines